Structure of the Hong Kong Police Force: Support Wing

 Each of the land regions holds its own Support Wing.
 A Support Wing oversees the execution and staffing of operational support matters, including the formulation of operational policies for both the regular and Hong Kong Auxiliary Police Force and for updating kits and equipment.
 It is also responsible for the various licensing functions of the Force.
 The co-ordination of all public relations activities is arranged through the Police Public Relations Branch.

 A support wing consists of Traffic Branch, Support Branch, and Police Public Relations Branch.

 Traffic Branch Headquarters is responsible for formulating force priorities, policies and procedures on matters related to traffic, coordinating their implementation and monitoring their effects.
 It processes all traffic prosecutions such as the processing of traffic summons and fixed penalty tickets.
 It also collects and maintains traffic-related data such as monitoring the changes in traffic legislation.
 The Traffic Headquarters offers advice on traffic management matters, examines local traffic patterns and new major infrastructure projects.
 It also formulates, monitors, coordinates and evaluates road safety efforts, enforcement programmes, and traffic management schemes.
-It is also responsible for the administration of the Traffic Warden Corps, who assist the police in the control of traffic and enforcement of parking offenses.
+It is also responsible for the administration of the Traffic Warden Corps, who assist the police in the control of traffic and enforcement of parking offences.
 It comprises the Traffic Management Bureau, Central Traffic Prosecutions Bureau, and Administration Bureau.

 Support Branch is sub-divided into five divisions.
 Field Division is responsible for coordinating policy matters relating to firearms, equipment, uniforms and operational procedures.
 Projects undertaken by the Division during the year included the force-wide introduction of the OC Foam and the new, expandable baton.
 It had also been instrumental in developing technological solutions to a number of policing problems and is currently conducting a review of police uniforms including the cap and the shoes as well as other accouterments.
 General Division handles policy matters relating to station procedures; the security and management of the Police Headquarters (PHQ) complex; and diverse other duties.
 During the year, the Division played a major role in the streamlining of station procedures; making arrangements for the reallocation of offices and facilities; formulating a new policy for parking at the PHQ as required by the PHQ Redevelopment Project and such other duties as coordinating the Force involvement in the District Council elections.
 Transport Division is responsible for the management and deployment of the Force fleet of approximately 2,400 vehicles, driver establishment and the acquisition of new police vehicles.
 It also administers all policy matters relating to police transport requirements.
 Force Data and Access to Information Coordination Unit is responsible for coordinating the Force response to devising internal policy on and ensuring compliance with the provisions of the Personal Data (Privacy) Ordinance and the Code on Access to Information.
 Police Licensing Office acts as the licensing authority for a number of licences and permits.